Amy Graham | January 19, 2020

 This anonymous group is designed to foster a Christ-centered community for those who are struggling with any form of addiction and have a desire to change.
 We aim to create a space where we can walk on the recovery journey together in Christ to find fellowship, understanding, and healing.
 From our common suffering in addiction, together we journey towards the common destination in recovery: to accept who we are as broken yet beautiful children of God and to become more like Jesus Christ each and every day.

-Please contact Taek Kim at for more information.
+Please contact Taek Kim at (Men) or (Women) for more information.

-This anonymous group is designed to foster a Christ-centered community for those who are supporting loved ones through a recovery journey.
+This anonymous group is designed to foster a Christ-centered community for those who are supporting loved ones struggling with addiction and working through a recovery journey.
 The group offers fellowship, understanding, and healing to spouses, siblings, parents, children, friends, and anyone impacted by addiction.
 We hope to provide mutual support and care for each other as a Church family working through addiction and recovery.

 Please contact Morgan Scott at for more information.

-These two books were fundamental in shaping TDC’s view of sex and porn addiction.
-Michael Cusick and Jay Stringer clearly articulate that sex addiction isn’t about sex.
+These two books were fundamental in shaping The District Church’s view of sex and porn addiction.
+Sex addiction isn’t about sex.
 Instead, sex addiction is a symptom of the underlying wounds and pain that an addict carries.
 If you want to be free from your addiction, you need to start working on the underlying roots of your addiction rather than just fighting the symptoms.